 The Southeast Region Career & Technology Center is committed to providing a safe, positive learning and working environment for everyone.
 Therefore, sexual harassment is prohibited and will not be tolerated in any form.
 No Center employee or student attending the Center shall be subjected to sexual harassment.
-Sexual harassment is recognized as a form of sex discrimination and thus a violation of the law, which prohibit sex discrimination.
+Sexual harassment is recognized as a form of sex discrimination.
 If a person is harassed by fellow workers or by non-employees, the employer is held accountable if the employer knows or should have known of the harassment and fails to take immediate and appropriate corrective action.

-It shall be a violation of this policy for any member of the SRCTC staff to harass another staff member or student through conduct or communications of a sexual nature as defined in Section II.
+It shall be a violation of this policy for any member of the SRCTC staff to harass another staff member of student through conduct or communications of a sexual nature as defined in Section II.
 It shall also be a violation of this policy for students to harass other students or staff through conduct or communications of a sexual nature as defined in Section II.

-The Director shall be responsible for promoting an understanding and acceptance of, and assuring compliance with, state and federal laws and board policy and procedures governing sexual harassment at the center.
+The Director shall be responsible for promoting and understanding and acceptance of, and assuring compliance with, state and federal laws and board policy and procedures governing sexual harassment at the Center.